Debunking 1st-Generation V4 Camshaft Myths

 10. Finally, for the sake of "cooler running," premium fuel is promoted by some on the Internet.
-Anyone who has worked around Hondas, or for that matter any of the Big Four brands, for any length of time, knows that their standard road models have been designed to run on unleaded 87 octane for so long that this fact is about to pass into the annuls of history.
+Anyone who has worked around Hondas, or for that matter any of the Big Four brands, for any length of time, knows that their standard road models have always been designed to run on unleaded 87 octane for so long that this fact should be included in the Smithsonian!
 A Honda bulletin about this exists dated 1971, so we have to look at least that far back.
 Premium fuel is a bad idea on bikes not specifically designed for it (such as Honda's own Turbo and any number of current hyperbikes, not to mention four-stroke motocrossers).
-Premium carbons up the valves prematurely and is the cause of much of the top end work that needs to be done on 70s and 80s Hondas, especially Gold Wings and inline fours.
-1st-gen V4s are no exception.
+Premium carbons up the valves prematurely and is the cause of some of the top end work that needs to be done on Gold Wings, especially, as well as other Hondas.

-There is actually a lot of good stuff on the net regarding Honda's V4s, and I enjoy reading about their history and current popularity.
+There is actually a some good stuff on the net regarding Honda's V4s, and I enjoy reading about their history and current popularity.
 There are great tips regarding suspension rebuilding, carburetor restoration, and of course painting and overall vehicle restoration.
-It is a shame that in this one area of 1st generation engines so much is misunderstood.
+It is a shame that in this one area of 1st-generation engines so much is misunderstood.

 V4 cams: what really happened

 More on V4 cams

 Honda first-generation V4 bulletins